Fish for the Future

 In 2014, SEA LIFE Trust was approached by SBS to be the Education Outreach partners for the 3 part TV series ‘What’s the Catch?’ hosted by Matt Evans and directed by Steve Oliver.
 The additional teachers notes accompanied by snippets from the programme are an important part of taking action to help our oceans.

 6 more things you can do to help when buying seafood

 Your purchasing decisions can really make a difference in ensuring the future of our seafood.
 Here are some great tips to help you make better seafood choices:

 - Look for the MSC label.
 All fisheries certified by the Marine Stewardship Council have undergone independent assessment to ensure they meet strict environmental criteria and adhere to best practice.
-Check out this great about MSC short video here.

 - For tinned tuna buy only brands that say ‘pole and line caught’.
 This means that there has been little to no bycatch (other species caught and killed) in this method.
 Much of our tuna is caught using purse seine or gill nets which capture everything else that is swimming with the tuna.
 In Australia, Safcol and Oceanwise offer pole and line caught tinned tuna.